Don't Want to Be a Fool

-"Don't Want to Be a Fool" is a song by American recording artist Luther Vandross, released in June 1991 as the second single from his seventh album, Power of Love (1991).
-The song peaked at No. 4 on the US Billboard R&B Singles chart on September 14.
-It also peaked at No. 9 on the Billboard Hot 100 on November 2 same year.
+"Don't Want to Be a Fool" is a song by American recording artist Luther Vandross, released in June 1991 by Epic Records as the second single from his seventh album, Power of Love (1991).
+The song was both written and produced by Vandross with Marcus Miller.
+It peaked at No. 4 on the US Billboard R&B Singles chart on September 14 and also peaked at No. 9 on the Billboard Hot 100 on November 2 same year.

 Critical reception

 Stephen Thomas Erlewine from AllMusic named the song one of the "high points" of the album.
-Larry Flick from Billboard wrote, "Second single from Vandross' current Power of Love disc places the acclaimed vocalist in a familiar R&B ballad setting.
+Larry Flick from Billboard magazine wrote, "Second single from Vandross' current Power of Love disc places the acclaimed vocalist in a familiar R&B ballad setting.
 Lovely tune has already begun making radio and chart inroads, and should have no trouble matching the success of its predecessor."
 Henderson and DeVaney from Cashbox described it as "a smooth, mid-tempo "up-town soul" song oozing with emotion."